nearform/titus/docs/quick-start/README.md

 npm run stop:all
 ```

-This will not delete the stack containers or volumes, to do so run,
+While this command will stop the system it will not delete the stack containers or volumes.
+To delete the containers produced run:

 ```sh
 npm run docker:dev:rmi
 ```

 ### Linting and Testing
-Linting and testing can be ran can across the stack by running `npm run <command>` in the root of the repo; where command is,
+Linting and testing can be ran can across the stack by running `npm run <command>` in the root of the repo; where command can be one of:

 - `lint:all`
   - Runs the `lint` command in each package that has one

-or

 - `test:all`
   - Runs the `test` command in each package that has one